-10. The PCFs perform AM or SM policy modification to the UEs under their control as described in TS 23.502 [3] clause 4.16.5.2.
-A policy modification may involve change in QoS flows for which there is no guaranteed bitrate (non-GBR bearers), change of UE-AMBR, update to RFSP and/or service area restriction.
+10. The PCFs perform AM or SM policy modification to the UEs under their control as described in TS 23.502 [3] clause 4.16.5.2 steps 4 and 5.
+A policy modification to mitigate congestion may involve for example change non-GBR QoS flows, modification of UE-AMBR, which is the aggregated bit rate across all non-GBR flows of the PDU session, update to RFSP and/or service area restriction.
+For example, in order to mitigate the user plane data congestion, the PCF may use the data dispersion for an application to update the policy of the QoS flows for the application (e.g. reduce the GFBR or MFBR).

+NOTE: This step shows optional PCF's policy modification at the SMF, AMF or both.
+The PCF serving the AMF and serving the SMF may be different ones, as such the policy modifications are performed by each of these PCF(s).